Who can attend an adult learning course

 You can apply for an adult learning course with us if at least one of the following applies:

-• You're a UK national or other person with a right of abode.
-You must also have been a resident in the UK for at least the previous three years before the first day of your course.
+• You're a UK national or other person with a right of abode and are ordinarily resident in the UK with a South Yorkshire postcode at the start date of their learning.

 Asylum seekers